bodywork-ml/bodywork-core/docs/template_projects.md

 From this point you will be able to deploy the Bodywork template project directly to Kubernetes using the steps in the project's `README`.
 You can then edit the files in the cloned template project to meet your own project's requirements.

+!!! info "Working with private repositories"
-If you want to make these repositories private, then make sure to follow the necessary configuration steps as detailed [here](user_guide.md#working-with-private-git-repositories-using-ssh).
+    If you want to make cloned repositories private, then please make sure to follow the necessary configuration steps as detailed [here](user_guide.md#working-with-private-git-repositories-using-ssh).